sprluminal/dotfiles/README.md

 shell switched from Zsh to **Fish**, an enhanced installation script, and a few extra app configs.

-This repository was reassembled from the fork so that it is a **complete**, installable set of dotfiles again: the fork only contained the files that were actually changed, so everything else (Sway/Waybar/kitty/mako/yazi/rofi configs, wallpapers, icons, the Neovim config, system config backups, etc.) has been brought back in from upstream, with the fork's changes re-applied on top.

 ## :stars: Key differences from upstream

 - **Fish** instead of Zsh (`ohmyzsh` removed, `.zshrc`/`.zshenv`/`.zsh_custom`